 The Board has established two delegated Board Committees, which aim to provide stand-alone governance and oversight within the governance framework: the Board Risk Committee ("BRC") and the Board Audit Committee ("BAC").
-The Board retains oversight of each committee and each committee has, and is subject to, a Board-approved Terms of Reference which evidences the responsibilities and authority delegated to them, how it should be exercised and the means by which the Committees report to the Board.
+The Board retains oversight of each Committee and each Committee has, and is subject to, a Board-approved Terms of Reference which evidences the responsibilities and authority delegated to them, how it should be exercised and the means by which the Committees report to the Board.
 Each Board Committee performs a function on behalf of the Board, with key responsibilities summarised in the table below.

-Board Committee Key responsibilities Board Audit Committee > Monitoring the content, integrity and quality of the Company's financial statements, annual Solvency II reporting and formal announcements relating to financial performance of the Company.
-Monitoring the role, effectiveness, resourcing and standing within the Company of the internal audit function.
+Board Committee Key responsibilities Board Audit Committee Monitoring the content, integrity and quality of the Company's financial statements, annual Solvency II reporting and formal announcements relating to the financial performance of the Company.
+Monitoring the role, effectiveness, resourcing and standing within the Company of the Internal Audit Function.
 Monitoring and reviewing the adequacy and effectiveness of the Company's system of internal controls, particularly financial controls.
 Reviewing external auditors' findings and management response.

+Board Risk Committee

-Board Risk > Reviewing the effectiveness of the Company's Risk Management System ("RMS").
-Committee > Reviewing the effectiveness of the Company's system of governance.
+Reviewing the effectiveness of the Company's Risk Management System ("RMS").
+Reviewing the effectiveness of the Company's System of Governance.
 Reviewing, challenging and considering the methodology used to calculate the Solvency Capital Requirement ("SCR") and the content of the Own Risk and Solvency Assessment ("ORSA").
+Ensuring the adequacy of the Company's Recovery and Resolution Plan.
 Reviewing and approving, on an annual basis, the Company's policies.
-Recommending to the Board as to the appropriateness of the Company's articulated risk appetite to ensure aligned strategy.
+Recommending to the Board as to the appropriateness of the Company's articulated risk appetite and risk preferences to ensure aligned strategy.

-Board and Board Committee membership structure as at 31 December 2019

-Executive Director Non-Executive Director Independent Non- Executive Director Total Board of Directors 2 members 1 member 2 members 5 Board Audit Committee 0 members 1 member 2 members 3 Board Risk Committee 0 members 1 member 2 members 3
+Board and Board Committee membership structure as at 31 December 2020 Executive Director Non-Executive Director Independent Non- Executive Director Total Board of Directors 2 members 1 member 3 members 6 Board Audit Committee 0 members 1 member 2 members 3 Board Risk Committee 0 members 1 member 3 members 4

-Executive Management Committees
+Executive Management committees

 The Chief Executive Officer ("CEO") is the main executive officer of the Company and is accountable to the Board for the Company's performance.
-The CEO is responsible to ensure that the Company's system of governance is aligned with the structures and policies approved by the Board.
+The CEO is responsible to ensure that the Company's System of Governance is aligned with the structures and policies approved by the Board.
 The CEO delegates certain responsibilities to their direct reports.
 In turn, the CEO's direct reports may delegate this authority to their direct reports and so on.
 These responsibilities are detailed in their role profiles within the Company.
-The Executive Committee and the Regulatory and Risk Committee support the CEO to support in the discharge of their responsibilities.
+The Executive Committee and the Regulatory and Risk Committee support the CEO in the discharge of their responsibilities.

-The executive management and internal audit (who is not part of the executive management) structure is shown in the following diagram:
+The structure of the Executive Management Team and the Head of Internal Audit (who is not part of the Executive Management Team) are shown in the following diagram:

-B.1.3.
-Material changes in the governance structure
+B.1.3 Material changes in the governance structure

-Following a review of the risk governance structure conducted by the Board Risk Committee, it was decided that the roles of CRO and Head of Compliance will be carried out by separate individuals.
-The currently consolidated Risk and Compliance Team will also be restructured, so that Risk and Compliance will operate as two separate functions, both performing within the second line of defence.
-These changes will be implemented in 2020.
+Following a review of the risk governance structure conducted by the Board Risk Committee, it was decided that the roles of CRO and Head of Compliance would be carried out by separate individuals.
+The previously consolidated Risk and Compliance Team has also been restructured, so that Risk and Compliance now operate as two standalone independent functions, both performing within the second line of defence.
+These changes were implemented in Q4 2020.